 Examples: SSDI (Social Security Disability Insurance), SSI (Supplemental Security Income), SNAP (the Supplemental Nutrition Assistance Program), LIHEAP (Low Income Home Energy Assistance Program) and Community Services Block Grants.

 CVC health insurance counselors offer knowledgeable counseling on many types of government agencies and programs.
 Our patient advocates help people apply for and receive government benefits including Social Security Income and Social Security Disability Insurance.
-We will describe two government program—low-income subsidies and state-run pharmaceutical assistance programs (SPAPs).
+Check back with us for more info on two government programs—low-income subsidies and state-run pharmaceutical assistance programs (SPAPs) in an upcoming blog.